ArminHoenen/URLCoFi/Readme.md

 ## Citation
 If you use either the tool or data from the corora, please quote

+_A.
+Hoenen, C. Koc, M. Rahn.
+2020.
 Two LRL \& Distractor Corpora from Web Information Retrieval and a Small Case Study in Language Identification without Training Corpora.
-In Proceedings of the first SLTU-CCURL Workshop collocated with LREC 2020.
+In Proceedings of the first SLTU-CCURL Workshop collocated with LREC 2020._

 ## License
 If not contradicted by the hosts policies, the data is available under a CC BY NC license.